How Canadians Apply for A Spain Working Holiday Visa in 2025

 Spain’s Youth Mobility Visa Program

-What to Know Before Applying for the Spain Working Holiday Visa
+What to Know Before Applying for the Spain Working Holiday Visa as a Canadian

 • If you apply for another visa category, there needs to be a minimum three-month wait between each stay in Spain.

-Important to note: You must enter Spain within 90 days of your visa being granted to you.
+➡️ You must enter Spain within 90 days of your visa being granted to you.

 Step 1: Apply for the NIE

 Before beginning your Spain visa application you need to get an NIE (Foreigners Identification Number).
 Your NIE will be your personal identification and tax number for Spain.
 It is required in order to submit your visa application.
+Please note that some Offices will allow applicants to apply for the NIE and visa application at the same time.

 To get your NIE, you must gather the following documents and fill out the necessary forms: